EXPERT PROMPTING MASTERCLASS

 - Get response from AI

-- Ask: "What about this answer might be wrong?"
+- Ask: "What might be wrong about this?"

 - Verify key claims independently